Updated: May 17

 The worst thing you could do is release music, promote it badly and then try and promote it again.
 It looks amateur and is likely to confuse fans.

-Solution: Once you have finished recording, stop and think what you need to promote your music.
+Solution: Once you have finished recording, stop and think about what you need to promote your music.
 Then take your time to create all the assets you need first.
 Only think about releasing your music when you have everything ready.
 A partial checklist could include:

 Highest quality finished music